 A crucial accessory for many drone operations is a landing pad.
-You might think they’re just for show, but showing where you’re operating from is actually quite important.
-Placing them effectively “bagsies” (reserves) a spot on the ground, like throwing a towel at the beach, so people know you’re operating from that spot.
+You might think they’re just for show, but as well as protecting delicate components, highlighting where you’re operating from is actually quite important.
+Placing them effectively “bagsies” (reserves) a spot on the ground, like throwing a towel at the beach, so people know where you’re operating from.

-For a technology with a built-in return-to-home, it’s best that people are likely to give the drone a bit of space.
-Dare we say it, it doesn’t hurt to be reminded by something a little low-tech exactly where you took off either; drone pilots turn to watch their craft and perhaps cover a little distance without noticing.
+For a technology with a built-in return-to-home, it’s important that people know to give the drone a bit of space.
+Dare we say it, it also helps the pilot to be reminded by something a little low-tech exactly where you took off from too.
+As pilots turn to watch their craft it is very easy to cover a little distance without noticing.

 Securing the pad to the ground is important too; the drone produces a decent downdraft (most at take-off and landing), so ensure you’re confident in how the pad’s secured.
 Usually tent pegs make a good choice.